Transfer Learning for Contextual Multi-armed Bandits

 \subsection{Related works}

-\paragraph*{Contextual multi-armed bandits} The contextual multi-armed bandit framework was first introduced in \citet{woodroofe1979one}.
+\paragraph*{Contextual multi-armed bandits} The framework of contextual multi-armed bandits was first introduced in \citet{woodroofe1979one}.
 Among the parametric approaches, an important line of work assumes a linear reward function \citep{abe1999associative,auer2002using,bastani2020online,goldenshluger2013linear}.
-It is shown in \citet{bastani2021mostly} that the greedy strategy is rate-optimal with a regret logarithmic in the length of the time horizon under a margin condition.
-The nonparametric contextual multi-armed bandits typically assume H\"older smooth rewards. \citet{yang2002randomized} developed a greedy policy and showed that the regret goes to zero as the time horizon tends to infinity. \citet{rigollet2010nonparametric} studied the two-armed bandits and proposed an upper-bound-confidence (UCB) type policy that attains a near-optimal minimax regret.
-This result is refined in \citet{perchet2013multi} where a rate-optimal policy called ABSE was developed in the multi-armed setting.
-Additionally, \citet{reeve2018k} combined a UCB-type policy with the nearest neighbor method to develop a near-optimal algorithm that adapts to the low intrinsic dimension of contexts.
-It is worth noting that all the above-mentioned methods are designed for $\beta$-H\"{o}lder smooth reward with $\beta \in (0,1]$. \citet{hu2019smooth} extends the theory to accommodate the smoother reward functions with $\beta>1$.
+In this setup, \citet{bastani2021mostly} proposed a rate-optimal greedy strategy with regret logarithmic in the length of the time horizon.
+For nonparametric contextual multi-armed bandits, it is typical to assume H\"older smooth reward functions. \citet{yang2002randomized} developed a greedy policy and showed that its regret goes to zero as the time horizon tends to infinity. \citet{rigollet2010nonparametric} studied the two-armed bandits and proposed an upper-bound-confidence (UCB) type policy that attains a near-optimal minimax regret.
+This result was further refined in \citet{perchet2013multi} where a rate-optimal policy called ABSE was proposed in the multi-armed setting.
+Additionally, \citet{reeve2018k} combined a UCB-type policy with the nearest neighbor method to design a near-optimal algorithm capable of adapting to the low intrinsic dimension of contexts.
+It is worth noting that all the aforementioned methods are tailored for $\beta$-H\"{o}lder smooth reward with $\beta \in (0,1]$. \citet{hu2019smooth} extended the theory to accommodate smoother reward functions with $\beta>1$.